linalg137/cloud-keyboard/README.md

 3. Import micropython onto your ESP32 by uploading the ESP32_GENERIC_C3-20260406-v1.28.0.bin into the adafruit webserial bootloader (https://adafruit.github.io/Adafruit_WebSerial_ESPTool/)(to start this, click the "connect" button on the upper right corner. no offset is needed.).
 4. Run keys.py on Thonny after connecting to the ESP32 by selecting the suitable option on the lower left corner.

-## ***Inspiration~***
-I made this keyboard because I wanted a to make a personalized cute keyboard.
-It was my first ever PCB I ever designed, and it helped me learn a LOT.
-It's also always useful to have a keyboard that can perform quick shortcuts on the side.

 ## ***GALLERY~***
 <details>